Email FacebookTwitterMenu burgerClose thin

 7. Add a Personal Touch

-It’s tempting to skip the small talk and get straight to business to make the most of your time, but that’s a missed opportunity to make a more personal connection.
+It’s tempting to skip the small talk and get straight to business to make the most of your time, but that’s a missed opportunity to get on your clients’ level.
 Asking questions outside of your financial planning agenda is a way to show clients that you have a genuine interest in who they are as people.

 Bottom Line